rajeshpleti/SITHARAMA/elysiumanalytics.md

 * EA-SAAS app, currently have several clients like Ionis, Innominds, RedSky etc detects data anomalies and sends alerts notifications on various channels.

+* ES-SAAS Privides powerful API, it is easy to set up, manage, and monitor alerts and automatically send notfications to stakeholders.

 ## 1. Alerts monitoring  <span id="alertmonitoring"><span>
 An alert specifies a background task that runs on the snowflake to check for specific conditions.
 It consists of three main parts: